vertexproject/synapse/docs/synapse/userguides/storm_ref_intro.rst

   Synapse will complain if your Storm syntax is incorrect.
 But once Synapse has checked your Storm syntax, nodes are processed by each Storm operation in order.

-You do not have to write (or execute) Storm queries "one operation at a time" - this example is simply meant to illustrate how you can chain individual Storm operations together to form longer queries.
+You do not have to write (or execute) Storm queries "one operation at a time" - this example is meant to illustrate how you can chain individual Storm operations together to form longer queries.
 If you know that the question you want Storm to answer is "show me the unicast IPv4 addresses that the FQDN vertex.link has resolved to", you can simply run the final query in its entirety.
 But you can also "build" queries one operation at a time if you're exploring the data or aren't sure yet where your analysis will take you.

-The ability to build queries operation by operation means that a Storm query can parallel an analyst's natural thought process: you perform one Storm operation and then consider the "next step" you want to take in your analysis.
+The ability to build queries operation by operation means that a Storm query can parallel an analyst's natural thought process: you perform one Storm operation and then consider the "next step" you want to take in your analysis!
-"Show me X data...that’s interesting, now show me Y data that relates to X...hm, now take a subset of Y and show me any relationship to Z data..." and so on.
-Each "now show me..." commonly corresponds to a new Storm operation that can be added to your existing Storm query to navigate through the data.

 .. _storm-node-consume: